joaopaulopmedeiros/iris/README.md

 ## Contributing
 Contributions are welcome!
 Open issues for bugs, questions, or suggestions.
-Submit pull requests with new test scripts, scenarios, or performance improvements.
+Submit pull requests with new resources or improvements.